 Overnight: Glenlui Hotel, Ballater

-The descent into Glen Esk is worth every bit of effort and you will be grinning for months at the very thought of it.
-A short section of Tarmac brings us to the village of Edzell which is our last overnight stop.
+The descent into Glen Esk is worth every bit of effort!
+A short section of tarmac brings you to the village of Edzell - your last overnight stop.

 Overnight: Alexandra Lodge B&B, Edzell

-A final whoop along quiet country roads brings us to the sea at Montrose and the end of an unforgettable mountain bike journey through the Scottish Highlands.
-We pick you up (Approx 11:00) and head back to Glasgow and aim to be back in Glasgow by 14:00 dropping you off at your accommodation, the airport or bus and rail stations.
+A short and sweet final ride along quiet country roads brings you to the sea at Montrose and the end of an unforgettable mountain bike journey through the Scottish Highlands.

 One of the highlights of this tour is the high standard of the accommodation.
 We specifically choose the hotels, inns, guesthouses and B&B’s to ensure that you enjoy every minute of your stay.
 All offer a warm welcome to cyclists, traditional hospitality and delicious local food.

-The accommodation listed in the itinerary are the providers we sue most often.
+The accommodation listed in the itinerary are the providers we use most often.
 If they do not have availability we may use other accommodation of the same or better standard.

 This trip is unfortunately not available to solo bikers, but if you require single rooms within your party we will of course accommodate your request.
 As all our holidays are priced per person based on two sharing there is a single supplement payable to cover the additional costs we incur.